ai-cfia/ai-cfia-ia-acia.github.io/docs/projects/invasiveinsects/introduction.md

 scientists, and biologists who share observations of biodiversity across the globe.

-We generate weekly comprehensive reports from these crowd-sourced observations to update CFIA inspectors about the spread of invasive insects, plants, and molluscs across North America.
+We generate daily comprehensive reports from these crowd-sourced observations to update CFIA inspectors about the spread of invasive insects, plants, and molluscs across North America.

 ![Alert Example](alert_example.png)